Energy-dynamics interplay in temporal networks triggers explosive synchronization: interplay between energy and synchronization

 \section{interplay between energy and synchronization}

-\Th{Let us consider a network composed of $N$ dynamical systems, where the dynamics of each node is described by the model given in Eq.~\ref{eq::eq1}.
-Assuming that the nodes interact based on their energy, the resulting network model is defined by Eq.~\ref{eq::eq9} below.
+Let us consider a network of $N$ dynamical systems, where the dynamics of each node evolves according to the general framework of Eq.~\ref{eq::eq1}, with the local dynamics given by the R\"ossler system and coupled through the interaction term.
+The overall dynamics of the network can be captured by Eq.~\ref{eq::eq9}, which incorporates both the local R\"ossler dynamics and the interactions among the nodes.

-The interaction between two oscillators $i$ and $j$ at each time $t$ is determined by either their intrinsic energy or their interaction (dissipative) energy.
+The connection between two oscillators, $j$ and $i$, at time $t$ encoded in the matrix $G(t)$ is defined either by their intrinsic energy (see Eq.~\ref{eq::eq5}), which characterizes their local dynamics, or by their dissipative energy (see Eq.~\ref{eq::eq6}), which describes the coupling-induced exchanges and losses.
+From a physical perspective, coupling systems with similar intrinsic energies enhances resonance and synchronization by reducing frequency mismatches and improving energy transfer efficiency~\cite{kuramoto2003chemical,pikovsky2001universal,kongni2023phase,kongni2024expected}.
+Similarly, coupling systems with similar dissipative energies, associated with close damping rates or relaxation times, ensures compatible temporal scales and sustained interactions.